 Two- and three-stone rings

-You can thank model and actress Emily Ratajkowski for the two-stone ring style that will dominate next year.
+You can thank model and actress Emily Ratajkowski for the two-stone ring style that dominates current trends.
 The internet was abuzz when she debuted her yellow-gold ring, which featured both a princess cut (a square or rectangular stone with four beveled sides) and a pear-shape diamond (shaped like a tear) set side by side.
 This design is not only beautiful but adds more sparkle without breaking the bank: two smaller stones will always be less expensive than one larger stone of the same quality, even if the total is the same carat weight.
 This is also true of three-stone rings, made popular by the classic but personal engagement ring Prince Harry proposed to Meghan Markle with.
 It involved a cushion-cut centre stone flanked on either side by a round-cut diamond belonging to the personal collection of his late mother, Princess Diana.
-Three-stone rings were hugely popular in 2018 and you can expect to see the trend continue well into next year.
+Three-stone rings were hugely popular in 2018 and you can expect to see the trend continue.

 Another emerging trend can be seen not so much in the stone itself, but in the way it is set.
 East-west settings – those where an elongated diamond (such as emerald cut, pear, marquise or oval) is set sideways (across the finger) rather than longways, as is the convention – are becoming increasingly popular.
 Ever since Emily Weiss, the founder of cosmetics company Glossier and beauty blog Into the Gloss, debuted her east-west marquise diamond ring in 2014, the trend has been slowly but steadily gaining momentum.
 It’s easy to see why – the setting is a modern take on the traditional engagement ring aesthetic and allows the bride to show some individuality, while still remaining classic.
 It’s also the perfect setting to choose if you have a tendency to be irresolute, as your stone can easily be reset in the future if you decide you would prefer the conventional setting, after all.